 These items total $205,000, more than the value of Lin’s house.

 A creditor who places a judgment lien on your property must do so according to the rules in your state for judgment liens.
-It’s not unusual for creditors to make mistakes, which may make the lien unenforceable.
+It’s not unusual for creditors to make mistakes, which might make the lien unenforceable.
 You might have a defense against a creditor’s attempt to execute on a lien because the lien is too old or because it was not properly handled.
 You’ll need to consult with an experienced consumer attorney if you suspect that the lien was placed inappropriately or too long ago.
+(To learn about other ways to stop the creditor from enforcing the lien, see Ways to Stop a Creditor From Collecting a Judgment.)

 Sometimes, a judgment issued by the court will include a schedule for installments or periodic payments.
 In a few states, if a judgment doesn’t include such a schedule, the judgment creditor can go back to the court and ask the judge to make an order requiring periodic payments on a debt.